larsensong/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 In this Python repository I will be completing SQL assignments in ALX programming School.i All code follows
 <code>pep8</code>
-style per ALX school specifications.
+style per ALX Programming  school specifications.
 Personal project code will either follow
 <code>pep8</code> or the new <code>pycodestyle</code>.